Driving Dinner Tour #2 – Southern NEK| 06.24.19

 The Freighthouse Café, housed in an old railroad depot, offers breakfast and lunch, as well as ice cream all day.
 Their little store is filled with wonderful Vermont treats from maple to pickles to jarred jams and jellies.
 A great light menu, and a dining room that faces the railroad tracks will have you invisioning times long past, adding a bit of romantic fantasy to your lunch.

 The Freighthouse is also the only Starbucks in the NEK.

 Another stop in the village is Sweet Basil’s Café.
-Serving lunch and dinner Wed. – Fri, and dinner only on Sat.
-(Take out only at this time due to Covid restrictions) this restaurant features an eclectic blend of American and Mexican inspired items.
+Serving dinner Wed. – Fri, and dinner only on Sat. (check their Facebook page for hours, reservation needs, or take out only times due to Covid) this restaurant features an eclectic blend of American and Mexican inspired items.

 The Village Pizza restaurant, a sandwich shop run by the local store (White’s Market), Asia’s Chinese Restaurant, and a wonderful drive thru/take out spot – Mosaic- are all within walking distance so there are plenty of munchies to take advantage of.

 When you are finished in town, make your way to Juniper’s Restaurant and the SpokeEasy Lounge.
 Both spots are located in the Wildflower Inn.
 A fantastic menu filled with local produce and meats, a view that can’t be matched anywhere, a wonderful outdoor dining experience, and even a small beer garden.
 This is one of those spots you just want to be at on a warm Vermont summer’s day.
 Read up on the wonderful treats we tried at Juniper’s Restaurant– their menu has also gotten a facelift post Covid so we will be re-visiting them soon